manishbawane/Calculator/README.md

 # Calculator Project..
-Project that i made during internship. stack used - HTML, CSS, Javasript..
+Project that i made during the internship..
+Frontend stack used - HTML, CSS, Javasript..